Maud (plaid): Popular use

-Nor must we overlook the music—which, as it ought to be, was ancient—the orchestra consisting of a couple of bagpipes.
-The Percy pipers were the performers—the two Greens, father and son, the father, piper to the Duchess Dowager of Northumberland, wearing the silver crescent on his arm; and the son, piper to the Duke of Northumberland, wearing His Grace's livery and badge, with the Northumbrian maud..
 The garment is still worn on ceremonial occasions by Northumbrian pipers, especially the Ducal pipers.

-Modern Use
+Modern use

 It would seem that use of the maud on the Borders fell away towards the end of the 19th century and today, early mauds are relatively rare.
 One possible explanation is that England's Burying in Woollen Acts 1666-80 required the dead to be shrouded and buried in pure English wool.
 The Acts were in force until 1814 so rural folk being buried in their mauds may have accounted for many disappearing.
 Two more likely explanations were that mauds, as working garments, simply wore out; and that 19th century changes in fashion rendered the maud obsolete in favour of coats and then jumpers.
 In either case, old and un-needed mauds were probably thrown out.

 In more recent decades, mauds have seen a modest revival as a part of Border Scots and Northern English traditional dress.
 The maud is often worn by Northumbrian pipers, and many Borderers choose to wear trews in their clan tartan rather than the Highland kilt, and some of these will pair their tartan trews with a checkered maud.
 A very few others may be seen at gatherings wearing a maud with Western clothes.
 In any case, to the discerning observer, the maud is as much an item of cultural identity as is the kilt.

-Few mills now weave mauds in the Border region.
+Few mills now weave mauds in the Borders region.
 One has produced mauds in non-traditional and fashionable colours (such as light and dark orange, jade and red) in an attempt to attract modern buyers whilst another has positioned their product as a traditional Northumbrian collectable.